What I Need to Know

 We can provide you with advice regarding the legal point of discharge from a property.
 The legal point of discharge is the point at which your stormwater drainage system discharges into Council's drainage infrastructure.
 Every property has one!
 You can also request a new roof-water outlet.

-For more information, or you'd like to report something or make a request, contact Council's City Works Division on 9707 9000.
+For more information, or if you'd like to report something or make a request by the submission of a Stormwater Information Application Form, please contact Council's Infrastructure Planning Team, Roads Unit, Operations on 9707 9000.